josephhilby/lunch_and_learn/README.md

 </tr>
 </table>

-6. Enter your API in the `config/application.yml` file
+6. Enter your API in the `config/application.yml` file.

     ```yml
     edam_app_id: <YOUR APP ID HERE>